MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_BMC_Intro.md

   - Attempting to claim an unverified domain.
   - The Microsoft Advertising customer has been identified as an adult advertiser.
   - Lack of presence in the markets supported for Product ads by Microsoft Advertising.
-  - Lack of a “real” privacy policy on website.
+  - Lack of a â€œrealâ€ privacy policy on website.
   - Non-encrypted (non-SSL) checkout.
 You will want to verify that your SSL certificates are valid.

   **Creating multiple stores**